KennyNothere/Projects-by-Kenny/Google-Chrome/update.md

 -Added 3 tooltip boxes

 //And that is about it for this project.
 I might come back for the future purpose but for now, let's move on to the next project.
 You got it!//

+8/8/2025

+-Finally we did it. we fixed the bug.
+It was search-box width all along.
+-we learn a little bit about media query and it was amazing